legenddaniel/roman-converter-cash-register/README.md

 - Progress bar

-The resursive progress bar progresses at random steps and intervals and 3s after loaded you can go on to the converter or the register.
+The recursive progress bar progresses at random steps and intervals and 3s after loaded you can go on to the converter or the register.

 - Responsive Navigation Bar